mavryk-network/flexmasa/src/doc/mini-net.md

 [mode](https://tezos.gitlab.io/alpha/smart_rollups.html#deploying-a-rollup-node)
 of the smart-rollup-node initialized by Flextesa.

-When Flextesa initializes a rollup node all kernel files will be in the rollup nodes data directory.
-This path is build from the root-path and the kernel filename.
-With the above example this would be at, `/tmp/my-sandbox/smart_rollup/my-kernel-smart-rollup-operator-node-000/data-dir/wasm_2_0_0/` If you're operating a separate rollup node, you may need to move those files into your rollup node's `.../data-dir/wasm_2_0_0`.

 Once the rollup is originated, Flextesa will display the rollup address and rpc_port for the rollup node.
 This information can also be found in the rollup node's data directory at `.../data-dir/config.json`.